RafaelQueirozViana/DeliveryWebsite/README.md

-# DeliveryRestaurante
+# Restaurant Delivery Website
- Projeto desenvolvido com base em um template gratuito da plataforma Figma, com o objetivo de colocar em prática e aprimorar meus conhecimentos em HTML, CSS e JavaScript.
+Project created with the aim of putting into practice and improving my knowledge of HTML, CSS and JavaScript.